britecharts/britecharts/.github/ISSUE_TEMPLATE.md

 <!--- Include as many relevant details about the environment you experienced the bug in -->
 * Version used:
 * Browser Name and version:
-* Operating System and version (desktop or mobile):
+* Operating System and version:
-* Link to your project:
+* Link to your project or codepen: